Trending Topic

-Trending Topic (热搜) is a 2023 crime drama film directed by Capa Xin, and stars Zhou Dongyu, Song Yang, and Yuan Hong.
+Trending Topic (热搜) is a 2023 Chinese crime drama film directed by Capa Xin, and stars Zhou Dongyu, Song Yang, and Yuan Hong.
 It was released in theaters in China on 30 November 2023.

 Plot

 Chen Miao, an online media editor, publishes an unverified video showing a schoolgirl being pushed down a flight of stairs by another schoolgirl.
 The video goes viral on social media and the second schoolgirl is being vilified by netizens.
 Unable to face society, the second schoolgirl jumped off a building to attempt suicide.
 Chen later finds that the now deceased schoolgirl had reached out to her for assistance before, tying the video to a sexual assault case.
 Chen's investor, He Yan, and boss, Yue Peng, get involved with the case.